carolgann/2017-child-theme-example/README.md

 This first thing you will need to create is a style.css file.
 This file alone tells WordPress a lot of information about your child theme.
 This includes The child theme name, author information, and which parent theme is going to act as your template.
 This is the only file required to create a child theme.

 ### Getting Functional
-A style.css may technically be the only required file for a child them, but to load that style.css file it is best practice to engqueu it so it is available to the theme in WordPress.
+A style.css may technically be the only required file for a child them, but to load that style.css file it is best practice to enqueue it so it is available to the theme in WordPress.
 To do that, you need a functions.php file.

 ### Copy Cat
 This is where the power of the child/parent theme relationship really comes into it's own.
-We will copy some of the files we want to override from the twentyfifteen them to our child theme and then modify as needed.
+We will copy some of the files we want to override from the twentyseventeen them to our child theme and then modify as needed.
 Some of these files include the footer files footer-widgets.php and site-info.php.